Post

 Another method is to use clasp (Google Apps Script CLI) to git clone the demo project and then push the code.

-Top right corner of the project: “Deploy” → “New deployment” → Type: “Web app”:
+In the top right corner of the project, click “Deploy” → “New deployment” → Type “Web app”:

 Execution Identity: